alanng10/class-lang/Docue/Article/Word/a.md

 Word "arch" has meaning that is architecture.

-Word "require" has meaning that is requirement.
+Word "require" has meaning that is prerequisite.

 Word "comp" has meaning that is compose unit.